karkman/MetagenomeCourse2019/MetagenomePart1.md

 `seff JOBID`

 Then let's check the results from the trimming.

-Go to the folder containing the trimmed reads and make a new folder for the QC files.
+Go to the folder containing the trimmed reads (`trimmed_data`) and make a new folder (`FASTQC`) for the QC files.
 Allocate some resources and then run FASTQC and MultiQC again.

 ```
+# Allocate resources
-salloc -n 1 --cpus-per-task=6 --mem=3000 --nodes=1 -t 00:30:00 -p serial
+salloc -n 1 --cpus-per-task=4 --mem=3000 --nodes=1 -t 00:30:00 -p serial
 srun --pty $SHELL

 # activate the QC environment
 module load bioconda/3
 source activate QC_env

 # run QC on the trimmed reads
-fastqc ./*.fastq -o FASTQC/ -t 6
+fastqc ./*.fastq -o FASTQC/ -t 4
 multiqc ./ --interactive

 # deactivate the virtual env
 source deactivate

 # log out from the computing node
 exit

 # and free the resources after the job is done
 exit
 ```